Anglo-Georgian Expedition to Nokalakevi, Georgia

 In 1833-34, Swiss philologist Frédéric Dubois de Montpéreux identified the ruins as the Archaeopolis of Byzantine historians and argued that the site was Aia, the ancient Colchian capital of the Greek myth of Jason and the Argonauts.
 A century later, a joint German-Georgian team carried out the first excavations.
 Their findings, including an impressive hoard of late 6th to early 7th-century gold solidi, confirmed Dubois de Montpéreux's identification of the site with Archaeopolis, without settling the question of Aia.
 Most scholars continued (and continue) to prefer the traditional identification of Aia with Kutaisi.

 The political upheavals of the 1930s and the onset of war interrupted further investigation.
 Nevertheless interest in Georgia's history continued to grow, prompting various scholarly visits and articles about Nokalakevi from the 1930s to the 1960s.
-Finally in 1973 a major state-sponsored expedition was set up, which undertook major excavations and conservation work at Nokalakevi until the early 1990s, when the collapse of the Soviet Union and the civil disturbances of Georgia's early years of independence caused funding to be stopped and which inflicted serious damage to the expedition's infrastructure.
+Finally in 1973 the Department of Medieval Archaeology of the S. Janashia Museum of Georgia in Tbilisi established a Nokalakevi Expedition, led by P. Zakaraia and N. Lomouri, which undertook significant and well-funded excavations and conservation work at Nokalakevi.
+This continued until the early 1990s, when the collapse of the Soviet Union and the civil disturbances of Georgia's early years of independence caused funding to be stopped and which inflicted serious damage to the expedition's infrastructure.
+Large-scale excavations were resumed in 2001 when Professor David Lomitashvili, of the S. Janashia State History Museum (now the Georgian National Museum) and Ian Colvin (a Byzantine historian attached to Cambridge University) established the Anglo-Georgian Expedition to Nokalakevi (AGEN).

 Archaeology for wellbeing: Nokalakevi and the Heritage for Heroes project